 In any regard, if you’ve got an upcoming drug test (or perhaps if you’re just plain curious), it may be worthwhile to know just how long CBD stays in your system for.

-In this article, we get right down to brass tax and try answer that question for you.
-Though be advised that there is very, very little reliable data on the matter.
+In this article, we get right down to it and try to answer this question for you.
+Though be advised that there is very, very little reliable data on the matter, so even though we’ve thoroughly researched, we are still doing our best to make sense of this all.

-First Things First: Do Marijuana Drug Tests Test for CBD?
+First Things First: Do Marijuana Drug Tests Screen for CBD?

 If you know you’ve got an upcoming marijuana drug test and you know that the test will be scanning for the presence of cannabinoids, it may be crucial to know just how long CBD stays in your system for – even if you’ve been taking a 100% legal, hemp-based CBD oil (such as this one).